-Today, it is common for people to view existential psychotherapy as one of the humanistic psychotherapies.
-There are many reasons for this assimilated view of these therapies.
+Today, it is common, at least in the United States, for scholars and practitioners to view existential psychotherapy as one of the humanistic psychotherapies and research suggests that it is one of the more popular humanistic approaches (Paige et al., 2018).
+There are many reasons for the convergence of these therapies.
 For one, since their emergence these two approaches have been in close dialogue.
-Secondly, there have been many attempts to blend existential and humanistic therapy (i.e., Bugental’s existential-humanistic psychotherapy).
+Second, there have been many attempts to blend existential and humanistic therapy (i.e., Bugental’s existential-humanistic psychotherapy).
 Finally, both approaches share many of the same values.

 Similarities to Existential Psychology

 Both approaches are phenomenological.
 While the term phenomenology is a complicated term which many psychologists and philosophers disagree about, the essence of what it means for these approaches is that they value personal experience and subjectivity.
 Psychology, in its attempt to become a science, has developed a preference for the objective.
-While phenomenological approaches don’t discount the importance of objective approaches, they would focus on the limitations of objectivity.
+While phenomenological approaches don’t discount the importance of objective approaches, they believe it is important to recognize the limitations of objectivity.
 This, in part, means objective knowledge is only one part of the big picture.

 The “here-and-now” or the therapeutic moment is a shared value of these approaches.
 While the past is important, it is also important not to forget the present.
 Included in the here-and-now is a commitment to understanding, processing, and valuing the therapeutic relationship.
 This relationship is seen as being a real relationship under unique constraints, boundaries, and contexts.
 In other words, while many psychoanalytic approaches see the therapy relationship as primarily a product of transference, humanistic and existential approaches focus on the real in the relationship in addition to the transference/countertransference patterns.